Uniform, Possessions and Valuables

 To order: http://icc-uniform.kitfor.co.uk/

-The college uniform is worn by all students in Years 7 – 11.
+The school uniform is worn by all students in Years 7 – 11.
 It is standard in colour and has been designed to be inexpensive and durable.

 Trousers must be suit material, lycra or cotton chinos are not permitted.
 Any type of skinny trousers will not be tolerated.